Who should buy the Salomon Acro Chukka WR

-The Salomon Acro Chukka WR is a boot capable of providing a kind of performance that is suitable both on trails and on city pavements.
+- The Salomon Acro Chukka WR is a boot capable of providing a kind of performance that is suitable both on trails and on city pavements.
 It is designed to keep the foot warm in wintry conditions.

-It has a single-piece midsole for cushioning and a proprietary outsole for terrain grip.
+- It has a single-piece midsole for cushioning and a proprietary outsole for terrain grip.
 These two components together give the hiking boot a moderate toe rocker which grants users the ability to traverse level or flat surfaces with improved efficiency.

-This boot built for hikes and urban excursions comes with a gusseted tongue and a set of mudguards.
+- This boot built for hikes and urban excursions comes with a gusseted tongue and a set of mudguards.
 The former fends of intrusive debris, while the latter prevents abrasions.

 Salomon’s Acro Chukka WR is a generally true-to-size, mid-top winter hiking boot for men.
 Its fit is intended for hikers with standard-width feet.
 It is offered in half and whole sizes.
 Getting a secure and personalized fit in it is made possible by the shoe’s lace-up closure and internal Sensifit technology.

 The Acro Chukka WR provides sufficient surface traction over different types of terrain with its brand-exclusive Contagrip outsole (also seen in the Salomon boots X Ultra 3 Mid GTX and Quest 4D 3 GTX).

 This Salomon piece relies primarily on its heavy-duty midsole in keeping the foot as stable and comfortable as possible on the trail.
 It is made of ethylene-vinyl acetate (EVA)—a material known for its combination of cushiness and toughness.
-Salomon designers gave it an overall stocky build to enhance its shock-absorbing capability.
+Salomon designers gave it an overall stocky build to enhance its shock-absorbing capabilities.